Cyan75/SwiftIntro/SwiftDocNoteBook.md

      statements
   }

+  let possibleNumber = "123"
+  let convertedNumber = Int(possibleNumber)
+  // convertedNumber is inferred to be of type "Int?", or "optional Int"

   if let actualNumber = Int(possibleNumber) {
     print("The string \"\(possibleNumber)\" has an integer value of \(actualNumber)") } else {